 - Falls from or the collapse of a porch or balcony

 - Injuries suffered on rides at carnivals, fairs or amusement parks

 The Attorneys You Need When It Matters Most

 At Zelbst, Holmes & Butler, we understand the difficult position people may find themselves in after being injured on the property of another.
 You may be focused on your immediate health concerns and not be thinking about pursuing compensation.
 We can handle all of the details of your case and allow you to focus on your health.
 Our attorneys have more than 70 years of combined experience fighting for the rights of the injured.
 That experience makes a major difference to our clients.
 It allows us to craft exceptionally strong cases that are able to show how property owners failed in their duties to provide a safe premises and how that caused people’s injuries.

 For those injured on the property of another, we can help.
 Discuss your case with one of our experienced attorneys today.
-To schedule a free initial consultation, call 580-713-4124 or contact us online.
+To schedule a free initial consultation, call 580-713-4124 or complete an online inquiry form.